Uncle Sam (film)

 Uncle Sam is a 1996 American black comedy slasher film directed by William Lustig, written by Larry Cohen, and starring Isaac Hayes.

+In the film, Sam Harper is killed by friendly fire during a military operation in Kuwait.
+His corpse is returned to his family in time for the Independence Day celebrations, but then returns to life as a revenant.
+Sam dresses himself in an Uncle Sam costume and goes on a killing spree.
+His widow and his sister inform Sam's nephew that Sam was a psychopath in life, and that he joined the military in hopes of satisfying his bloodlust.
+Meanwhile, Sam blames his former mentor for glorifying war in his tales, and for inspiring him to join the military.

 Plot

 In Kuwait, a military unit uncovers an American helicopter that was downed by friendly fire.
 As the wreckage is inspected, Master Sergeant Sam Harper, one of the burnt bodies within, springs to life and kills a sergeant and a major.
 He finally dies after muttering, "Don't be afraid, it's only friendly fire!"

 Sam's body is eventually delivered to his hometown of Twin Rivers, which is preparing for Independence Day.
-Sam's wife Louise is given custody of the casket containing Sam's remains, which are left in the home of Sam's estranged sister Sally, who lives with her patriotic young son, Jody.
+Sam's widow Louise is given custody of the casket containing Sam's remains, which are left in the home of Sam's estranged sister Sally, who lives with her patriotic young son Jody.
 Sam reanimates as a revenant in the early hours of the Fourth of July, and proceeds to kill and steal the costume of a perverted Uncle Sam.
 Sam then makes his way to a cemetery, where he murders two of three juvenile delinquents who had vandalized tombstones, and desecrated an American flag.

-During the Independence Day celebration, in which corrupt congressman Alvin Cummings is visiting, Sam beheads the third delinquent, kills Jody's teacher (who opposed the Vietnam War) with a hatchet, and shoots Sally's unscrupulous lawyer boyfriend Ralph in the head.
-Despite these deaths, the festivities continue, but are thrown into disarray when Sam uses the fireworks gear to blow up congressman Cummings, and impales Louise’s deputy boyfriend Phil with an American Flag.
+During the Independence Day celebration (in which corrupt congressman Alvin Cummings is visiting), Sam beheads the third delinquent (who sang the National Anthem at the start of the festival in a juvenile manner); kills Jody's teacher (who opposed the Vietnam War) with a hatchet; shoots Sally's unscrupulous lawyer boyfriend Ralph in the head; and kills a teenage girl (who was caught earlier smoking marijuana) running the BBQ stand by burning her face on the grill after she discovers the third delinquent’s severed head on said grill.

+Despite these deaths, the festivities continue, but are thrown into disarray when Sam uses the fireworks gear to blow up Congressman Cummings, and impales Louise’s deputy boyfriend Phil with an American flag.
 As this occurs, Jody is told by his mother and aunt that Sam, his ostensibly heroic idol, was in fact an alcoholic psychopath who physically and sexually abused them, and only joined the military so he could get a "free pass" to kill people.